NEWS

 2025-12-28

-A Comprehensive Guide to Selecting and Using Sterile Sample Bags: Specification Analysis and Operating Procedures In microbiology experiments and laboratory liquid handling, sterile sample bags have become crucial tools due to their sealing properties, durability, and sterility.
+In microbiology experiments and laboratory liquid handling, sterile sample bags have become crucial tools due to their sealing properties, durability, and sterility.
 This article will in - depth analyze their core uses, common specifications, and standardized operating procedures to help users make efficient selections and use them correctly.
 I. Core Functions and Application Scenarios Sterile sample bags are mainly used in the following scenarios: 1.
 Microbial sample processing: This includes sample collection, homogenization, and enrichment culture to ensure that samples are not contaminated during transfer.
 2. Storage and transfer of liquid reagents: They are suitable for the short - term storage of laboratory liquid reagents, avoiding the risk of cross - contamination or leakage.
 II.
 Common Specifications and Loading Recommendations According to experimental requirements, the following four mainstream specifications can be selected: 1.
 Stand - up self - sealing homogenizing bag (20×32 cm): The flat - bottom design facilitates experimental operations.
 The recommended loading is 50 - 300 milliliters.
-2. Full - width microporou...
+2. Full - width microporous filtration type (19×30 cm): It has a built - in microporous membrane and is suitable for sample processing requirin...

 2025-12-24

-Guide to the Selection and Use of Environmental Sampling Bottles: A Comprehensive Analysis of Materials, Types, and Application Scenarios Environmental sampling bottles are core tools in environmental monitoring, scientific research analysis, and industrial testing, used for accurately collecting samples such as water, air, and soil.
+Environmental sampling bottles are core tools in environmental monitoring, scientific research analysis, and industrial testing, used for accurately collecting samples such as water, air, and soil.
 The correct selection and use of sampling bottles directly affect the reliability of detection results.
 The following explanations are presented from three aspects: material types, application scenarios, and usage specifications.
 I. Materials and Types: Scientifically Match Sample Characteristics 1.
 Glass Sampling Bottles Glass has strong chemical stability and is suitable for water quality analysis and air sample collection.
 For example, special glass bottles are required for greenhouse gas sampling to avoid reactions between the gas and the container.
 Brown glass bottles can block light and are suitable for storing light - sensitive samples (such as soil samples containing volatile organic compounds).
-2. Plastic Sampling Bottles - Polypropylene (PP) Bottles: They can withstand high - pressure sterilization and are suitable for water quality sampling sensitive to pH. - High - Density Polyethylene (HDPE) Bottles: They have stro...
+2. Plastic Sampling Bottles - Polypropylene (PP) Bottles: They can withstand high - pressure sterilization and are suitable for water quality sampling sensitive to pH. - High - Density Polyethylene (HDPE) Bottles: They have strong light - blocking properties and are commonly used for storing sulfur - containing or easily decomposed liquids. - Polytetrafluoroethylene (...

 2025-12-21

-A Comprehensive Analysis of the Functions, Types, and Selection of Air Sampling Bottles Air sampling bottles are indispensable professional tools in environmental monitoring, scientific research analysis, and industrial quality control.
+Air sampling bottles are indispensable professional tools in environmental monitoring, scientific research analysis, and industrial quality control.
 They can accurately capture gases, particulate matter, and microorganisms in the air, providing crucial data support for air quality assessment, pollution source analysis, and health protection.
 This article will systematically elaborate on their core functions, classification methods, and selection guidelines.
 I. Core Functions and Application Scenarios 1.
 Environmental Quality Monitoring In places such as urban air monitoring stations, industrial parks, and transportation hubs, sampling bottles collect pollutants such as volatile organic compounds, nitrogen oxides, and sulfides, supporting environmental protection departments in formulating emission standards and governance plans.
 For example, PM2.5 samplers can accurately measure the concentration of fine particulate matter, assisting in evaluating the effectiveness of haze control.
-2. Scientific Research and Experimental Analysis In university laboratories and research institutions, professionals use membrane samplers to study the composition of aerosols or utilize activated c...
+2. Scientific Research and Experimental Analysis In university laboratories and research institutions, professionals use membrane samplers to study the composition of aerosols or utilize activated carbon adsorption tubes to conduct research on the migration and transformation of pollutants, pro...

 2025-12-17

-Sterile Isolation Bags: Core Application Scenarios and Scientific Purchase Guide As a key consumable for ensuring a clean environment, sterile isolation bags play an irreplaceable role in areas such as pharmaceutical R & D, biotechnology, medical operations, and precision manufacturing.
+As a key consumable for ensuring a clean environment, sterile isolation bags play an irreplaceable role in areas such as pharmaceutical R & D, biotechnology, medical operations, and precision manufacturing.
 Through the combination of physical barriers and filtration technology, they achieve the unity of environmental control, pollution protection, and operational safety, and are one of the core tools in modern industrial production and scientific research.
 I. Analysis of Core Application Scenarios 1.
 Production of Pharmaceuticals and Biological Preparations In key processes such as aseptic filling, raw material transfer, and semi - finished product sampling, isolation bags can effectively isolate microorganisms and particulate contaminants in the air, ensuring that pharmaceuticals meet the sterility standards stipulated in the pharmacopoeia.
 For example, in the packaging process of antibiotic powder injections, isolation bags need to meet strict requirements such as no chemical dissolution and zero introduction of foreign matter.
-2. Medical Infection Control Medical - grade isolation bags are required for the storage and transportation of surgical instruments after sterilization ...
+2. Medical Infection Control Medical - grade isolation bags are required for the storage and transportation of surgical instruments after sterilization to prevent the risk of infection caused by pre - operative exposure of the instruments.
+Th...

 2025-12-14

-Operating Guide for Enteral Nutrition Bags: Correct Usage Methods and Precautions The enteral nutrition bag is a professional medical device used to deliver nutrition to patients who are unable to eat normally.
+The enteral nutrition bag is a professional medical device used to deliver nutrition to patients who are unable to eat normally.
 Its scientific usage is directly related to the patient's digestion, absorption, health, and safety.
 This article will systematically explain the operating steps, feeding methods, and core precautions of enteral nutrition bags to help caregivers standardize the feeding process.
 I. Preparatory Work before Operation 1.
 Personal Hygiene Preparation Before operation, thoroughly wash your hands with antiseptic soap and dry them to prevent bacteria from contaminating the nutrient solution or the feeding tube interface.
 2. Equipment Inspection and Cleaning Ensure that the nutrition bag is intact and not expired.
 The matching syringe and adapter tube should be cleaned with warm water and neutral detergent and then air - dried.
 For long - term use catheters, flush the lumen with 30 ml of warm water daily to avoid blockage.
 3. Principles of Nutrient Preparation - For powder preparations, add them to warm water at 38 - 40°C according to the dietitian's ratio.
-Stir until completely dissolved and let it stand for 5 minutes to eliminate bubbles. ...
+Stir until completely dissolved and let it stand for 5 minutes to eliminate bubbles. - For liquid preparations, mark the opening time after opening the can.
+The unused part sho...